Elite Afghan soldier kills U.S. special forces mentor

 Green on blue shootings have severely strained U.S.-Afghan ties as both allies look to lock-in a security agreement to be signed at a NATO meeting in late May, covering a U.S. presence in Afghanistan for a decade beyond the 2014 pullout.

-But NATO commanders argue the growing number of shootings is in proportion to the growing size of Afghan security forces toward an eventual 352,000 target.
+But NATO commanders argue the growing number of shootings is in proportion to the growing size of Afghan security forces towards an eventual 352,000 target.

-Captain John Kirby, a Pentagon spokesman, said that though it was often impossible to determine the motives for such shootings, U.S. officials believed the majority of the attacks were driven by "personal grievances" rather than Taliban infiltration or inspiration.

-"We are working hard with our Afghan counterparts to develop improvements to the overall vetting and recruitment process," Kirby said.
-He said NATO prevention efforts included education and protection measures.

 "Quite often people resolve their personal problems by resorting to the use of a weapon.
 It's more of a cultural thing here."